 NHS England and NHS Improvement funding has been secured via the NHS Long Term Plan initially for three years (Year 1 2020/21), they have agreed a partnership model as follows:

 - NHS Digital will be directed by NHS England under section 254 of the Health and Social Care Act 2012 to establish and operate a system for the collection and analysis of the information specified for this service.
-The Direction is progressing through the appropriate channels to gain agreement and is provisional until accepted by NHS Digital.

 - NCVIN-PHE will be commissioned to deliver the analytical work package.